rust-lang/rfcs/text/0000-century-of-the-self-type.md

 # Summary
 [summary]: #summary

-Allow any type that implements `Deref` targeting `Self` to be the receiver of a method.
+Allow types that implement `Deref` targeting `Self` to be the receiver of a method.
+If the receiver type also implements the correct `CoerceUnsized` bound, that method is object safe.

-This feature has existed, in an incomplete form since before version 1.0.
-Because of its long history, this RFC is not to propose the feature, but to document its behavior & stabilize it.

 # Motivation
 [motivation]: #motivation